UnknownArsonist/Block-compression-Maptek/README.md

 ## Known Bugs & Limitations

-- **No GUI Interface**: The app sometimes loses connection to MySQL and requires a restart.
+- **No GUI Interface**: The application currently runs via the command line only.